burhanr13/gbemu/README.md

 # gbemu

 An emulator for the Game Boy, a handheld game console from the 1990s.
-Currently many games are playable with full graphics and audio support, however, it is not cycle-accurate.
+Currently many games are playable with full graphics and audio support.

 ## Task List/Features